yungyuc/ynote/nsd/00intro.rst

 Why Develop Numerical Software
 ==============================

-Numerical software is developed to solve problems that are either impracticable without it.

-Numerical software simply enables the solution so that we can study the impracticable problems, e.g., those in the fields of fluid dynamics and astrophysics.
-The software may also significantly reduce the cost to solution, so that industrial products can be derived from the solution, e.g., machine learning, visualization, communication, etc.
+Numerical software is developed to solve problems that are impracticable without it.
+The solution allows us to study the impracticable problems, e.g., those in the fields of fluid dynamics and astrophysics.
+The software may significantly reduce the cost to solution, so that industrial products can be derived from the solution, e.g., machine learning, visualization, communication, etc.

 .. note::